cliftontoaster-reid/crust/README.md

 # Crust Game Engine

-Crust is a list of tools for assisting in the development of games using the MLX library for Linux.
+Crust is a collection of tools designed to assist in the development of games using the MLX library on Linux.

 ## Installation

-To install the Crust Game Engine, you must have the necessary dependencies installed on your system, being:
+Before installing the Crust Game Engine, you need to have the following dependencies installed on your system:

-- clang (or any other C compiler adding the proper CC argument to the make command)
+- **clang** (or any compatible C compiler; you can override with the proper `CC` argument)
-- make
+- **make**
-- git (or rad)
+- **git** (or your preferred version control system)
-- libbsd
+- **libbsd** (BSD library headers)

-To install the dependencies, you can use the following commands based on your distribution:
+Below are commands to install these dependencies on several unconventional or lesser‐known Linux distributions:

 ### Debian/Ubuntu